ikorb/tapecart/README.md

 * src-c64

-    This directory containts the source code for the C64-side software, currently the initial loader and the flashtool.
+    This directory contains the source code for the C64-side software, currently the initial loader and the flashtool.

+* sd_browser

+    This directory contains the source code for the Tapecart SD Browser.

 * src-firmware